domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 When some elements come together, they create a reaction that can't be reversed.
 They transcend chemistry.
 Is this what love feels like? --Dexter in Dexter, S7:E7, "Chemistry"

-You're stirring up dangerous undercurrents in the otherwise placid water of my pants. --James Pietragallo in Small Town Murder, E130, "I Killed the Devil...You're Welcome"
+You're stirring up dangerous undercurrents in the otherwise placid waters of my pants. --James Pietragallo in Small Town Murder, E130, "I Killed the Devil...You're Welcome"

 They trust me.
 Dumb f--ks. --Mark Zuckerberg, Chief Executive Officer of Facebook